Scrum and Agile app: backlog, sprints, epics, and burndown

 How it fits with the rest of Nestr

 Scrum stories are also projects.
-They carry the project label in addition to userstory (via the label's implies rule), which means:
+They carry the project label in addition to user story (the user story label adds project automatically), which means:

 • Workspace-wide project reporting (status counts, completion, search) covers them.